How To Nurture Your Inner Child

 Rebel Archetype also known as the Outlaw Archetype

-Rebel Archetype’s main light traits is their Free Spirit, their ability to expand and break perceived limitations, and level of independence.
+Rebel Archetype’s main light traits are their Free Spirit, their ability to expand and break perceived limitations, and their level of independence.

-Rebel’s main shadow traits include their fear, frustration with rules and boundaries, think of the Rebel without a clue or Rebel without a cause.
-In the negative state they can have a tendency to go against the grain or rules just for the sake of it.
-This can lead to a lot of self-destructive or self-sabotaging patterns in life, relationships, work and business.
+Rebel’s main shadow traits include their fear, frustration with rules and boundaries, thinking of the Rebel without a clue, or Rebel without a cause.
+In the negative state, they can have a tendency to go against the grain or rules just for the sake of it.
+This can lead to a lot of self-destructive or self-sabotaging patterns in life, relationships, work, and business.

-Ruler Archetype also known as the Leader, Father, Royalty or Sovereign Archetype
+Ruler Archetype is also known as the Leader, Father, King, Royalty, or Sovereign Archetype

-Ruler Archetype’s main positive attributes include their natural ability to be a leader, to lead than to be led.
-They tend to be an authoritarian figure, that has courage, strength and a broad view of a situation.
+Ruler Archetype’s main positive attributes include their natural ability to be a leader, to lead than to be led as a Benevolent King.
+They tend to be authoritarian figures, that have courage, strength, and a broad view of a situation.

-Shadow traits of the Ruler Archetype include repressed anger, the need to dominate some sort of control or power over others.
-And their inability to see what they are suppressing than leading or motivating.
-Their struggle to trust others and to delegate.
+Shadow traits of the Ruler Archetype include repressed anger, and the need to dominate some sort of control or power over others.
+And their inability to see what they are suppressing rather than leading or motivating.
+They struggle to trust others and to delegate.
 And insatiable thirst for material success or status, difficulty asking for help or admitting when wrong.

 The Sage Archetype Wisdom Seeker